shrutikapoor08/accessible-webapp/README.md

-# TanStack Start Tutorial: Building a Jokes App
+# Building an Accessible Web App For DevJokes

 This repository demonstrates how to use TanStack Start to build a full-stack React application.
 The project is structured as a step-by-step tutorial, starting with basic setup and progressively adding more advanced features.